Photography by Karen M

-We love visitors to our city, and we welcome you with open arms.
-To ensure your stay is a fun, memorable, and safe one, here are a few things you should know along with the answers to a few questions visitors often ask.
+So you're going to be visiting us in New Orleans soon.
+That's great!
+We are happy to have you, and we hope you will enjoy your stay with us in the Crescent City.
+We love visitors to our beautiful, historical three-hundred-year-old city, and we welcome you with open arms.
+To ensure your stay in the Big Easy is a fun, memorable, and safe one, here are a few things you should know.

-The People of NOLA
+The People of NOLA:

-We may have a reputation as party animals and heavy drinkers, but that's not exactly true.
-While we do like to pass a good time, we have careers, mortgages, families, children, and we’re not much different from anybody anywhere else.
+At the mention of New Orleans, most people think of Bourbon Street, alcohol, Mardi Gras, and debauchery.
+New Orleanians have something of a reputation as party animals and heavy drinkers, but that's not exactly true.
+Even though we do like to pass a good time, and most of the time our grocery carts do contain beer or wine, we have careers, mortgages, families, children, and we plod along with day to day life just like everyone else.

-Talkin' that New Orleans talk
+Native Tongue - Talkin' that New Orleans talk:

-The terrain in the middle of a divided street known as a median everywhere else.
+That's a big one.
+I can't tell you how many visitors have asked me what the neutral ground is.
+The neutral ground is the terrain in the middle of a divided street known as a median everywhere else.
 There's a history behind that.
-In the old days, the French and the Spanish didn't get along, but they had to do business with one another, so they created a section in the middle of the street designated as the neutral ground where they handled business.
-Apparently, it stuck because nobody uses the word median in New Orleans.
-It's simply called the neutral ground.
+In the old days, the French and the Spanish didn't get along, but they had to do business with one another.
+To solve that problem, they created a section in the middle of the street designated as the neutral ground where they managed to get along long enough to handle their business.
+It stuck because nobody uses the word median in New Orleans.
+It's always called the neutral ground.
 If you ask a local from which side of the street they are going to watch a parade, they will tell you either the street side or the neutral ground side.

 It may be called a trolly everywhere else, but locals will look at you funny if you call it anything other than a streetcar here.

-A sandwich consisting of meat or seafood between two slices of French bread.
+Every menu has po-boys on it.
+We even have po-boy restaurants.
+It's a sandwich consisting of meat or seafood between two slices of French bread.

 Do you want that po-boy dressed?